Tracer dynamics in an interacting active bath: fluctuations and energy partition: Introduction

 \section{Introduction}

 Coarse-grained stochastic descriptions have been remarkably successful in capturing the dynamics of suspended particles in fluids.
-A paradigmatic example is Brownian motion, where a colloidal particle undergoes jittery movement due to interactions with surrounding fluid molecules—a phenomenon elegantly described by the Langevin equation~\cite{langevin1908}.
-In this framework, the influence of the medium is modeled through two essential components: a systematic dissipative force and a stochastic random force.
-At equilibrium, these two terms are constrained by the fluctuation-dissipation theorem (FDT)~\cite{Kubo}, ensuring consistency with statistical mechanics.
+A paradigmatic example is Brownian motion, where a colloidal particle undergoes random motion due to collisions with surrounding fluid molecules—a phenomenon elegantly described by the Langevin equation~\cite{langevin1908}.
+In this framework, the influence of the medium is modeled through two essential components: a deterministic dissipative force and a random thermal force.
+At equilibrium, these two terms are constrained by the fluctuation-dissipation theorem (FDT)~\cite{Kubo}, ensuring consistency with the equilibrium statistical mechanics.
 Initially introduced as a phenomenological model, Langevin equations have since been derived from microscopic Hamiltonian dynamics using exact calculations, projection operator techniques~\cite{zwanzig1973nonlinear,zwanzigbook}.
 These derivations yield explicit forms for dissipation and noise while preserving the fundamental connection dictated by FDT.
-More generally, for equilibrium media, even when the microscopic details of the system are unknown, equilibrium conditions provide a systematic route to constructing coarse-grained descriptions through FDT, the principle of energy equipartition, and Boltzmann statistics.